IHE/ITI.mCSD/input/pagecontent/volume-1.md

 ### 1:46.7.1 Simple Deployment

-A deployment may only have a single server that will maintain data (Organization, Location, Facility, Practitioner, and/or Healthcare Service).
+A deployment may only have a single server that will maintain data.
 In this case, you would only need the Care Services Selective Supplier (or Care Services Update Supplier) to send search results back to one or more Care Services Selective Consumers (or Care Services Update Consumer).
 See Figure 1:46.7.1-1.